UNSW Library Collection Development Strategy

 Definitions

-Scholarly resources: resources in any format that contain content directly and may include records that describe and point to resources (that contain content) relevant to the UNSW community.
+Scholarly resources: Digital resources that contain content directly or include records that describe and point to resources (that contain content) or tools, relevant to the UNSW community.
 Resources or tools that manipulate content, including bibliographic content, are not collected.
 Resources collected reflect the broad and comprehensive range of courses and research activities at UNSW and collecting will be targeted at advanced academic-level resources.

-Teaching, learning, and research functions: exclude administrative functions including staff training resources.
+Teaching, learning, and research functions: Functions related to research and educational pursuits and excludes commercial and administrative functions including staff training resources.

-UNSW community: is considered anyone with a valid and current zID.
+UNSW community: Anyone with a valid and current zID.

-UNSWorks: is the online institutional repository of UNSW research output and HDR output.
+UNSWorks: The online institutional repository of UNSW research and HDR outputs.